l-rook/project-2/README.md

 ## Further Improvement

 ### Improving CSS
- DnD character sheets have a specific look that I couldn't figure out how to match
+ DnD character sheets have a specific look that I would like to capture in a future version

 ### Public Character Sheets
 Being able to share character sheets gives good inspiration to more story-driven players and allows the min-maxers to see whatever OP builds other people come up with